Damian21214/ToDoEduApplication/README.md

 applications.
 It provides a consistent API for performing common data access operations, without having to worry about the underlying data store implementation.

+## Step 4.
+Sample Data

+Sample data is useful during the development phase for several reasons.
+One is that it allows developers to test the functionality of the application more thoroughly.
+This results in an immense improvement in the robustness and accuracy of one's code, as it implies addressing edge cases early on in the development process.
+Sample data also assists in the simulation of user behavior, which aids in the comprehension of how users would interact with the application in the real world.

+Moreover, Spring Boot as a flexible software development framework permits us to naturally integrate sample data loaded from a simple SQL script.
+To implement sample data in Spring Boot application, one of the methods is to utilize a file named `data.sql` situated at project's root directory.
+Spring Boot automatically identifies and executes this file at the startup, enabling developers to prepare the application with predetermined data.

+Let's suppose you have two entities, `Customer` and `Product`.
+A simplified example of `data.sql` might look like this:
+Remember that the structure and commands of your SQL data script would depend upon the specific database and ORM (i.e., JPA) annotations you're utilizing.

+In conclusion, embracing sample data during the development process is a best practice that enables effective functionality testing and realistic user behavior simulations.
+Coupling this with `data.sql` in your Spring Boot application adds a layer of automation to your boilerplate routines.